LyonSyonII/Polyglot/README.md

     tuple_idiomatic_args(tuple)

 ### Expressions
-Every last line is implicitely an expression for Polyglot, meaning that you can assign if / matches to variables.
+If/elif/else/match are expressions for Polyglot, meaning that you can assign them to variables.
-If you're familiar with the Rust programming language, this behaviour is the same.
+If you're familiar with the Rust programming language, the behaviour is the same.

 	var str_bool = "true"
 	var parsed_bool: bool =